WestDRI/wgpages/content/annex.md

 ga whereis . | grep -A 2 "2 copies" | grep -B 3 <bad annex>  # 1 copy left elsewhere
 ```

-Back up those single copies on a third annex with something like:
+Back up those single copies to a third annex with one of these commands:

 ```sh
 --- third annex ---